Oneday2010/milestone-project3_koreanfood/README.md

 #### Validation

  - [W3C Markup Validator](https://validator.w3.org/) : The W3C Validator tool doesn't recognise the Jinja templating, which has resulted in showing a lot of errors in relation to the Jinja code.
 However, all other code is validating fine.

  - [W3C CSS Vaildator](https://jigsaw.w3.org/css-validator/)

     All pages have no issue found. same comments such as  blows image with all the pages

  ![W3C CSS Validator](static/images/css_validator.png)

  - [Esprima Syntax Validator tool](https://esprima.org/demo/validate.html)

     All pages have no issue found.

  ![Esprima Syntax Validator tool](static/images/javascript_validate.png)

  - [Pep8 Online tool](http://pep8online.com/)

+    No issues found.

  #### Project bug and solution

   - bug1

 ![bug1](static/images/bugimg/bug1.png)

-          T

   - bug2